andrewiggins/framework-compare/Readme.md

 - Github repo list?

 - Consider eventually adding a app that delay loads component from separate chunk.
+- Consider adding an app that has nested components with local state (e.g. building a design system and using it in an app)

 Also check out https://hackernoon.com/towards-a-better-gui-programming-benchmark-397aca3542b8